docknetwork/sdk/tutorials/src/concepts_public_attestation.md

 If `DID attestsDocumentContent DOC` then for every statement `X` in `DOC` `DID claims X`.

 The attestation crawler within the sdk currently supports two IRI schema for use as attestation documents: DIDs and ipfs links.
 DIDs are dereferenced and interpreted as [json-ld](https://www.w3.org/TR/json-ld/).
 Ipfs links are dereferenced and interpreted as [turtle](https://www.w3.org/TR/turtle/) documents.

+## Uses

+Two properties of RDF have the potential to supercharge Public Attestations.

+1) It's a semantic knowlege representation, it can be [reasoned over](https://github.com/docknetwork/rify).
+2) It's [queryable](https://en.wikipedia.org/wiki/SPARQL) in it's native form.

+Via these properties the sdk implements a "Curious Agent".
+Pretty cool name, huh?
+The Curious Agent seeks out information.
+It starts with an initial kernel of knowlege and it follows a sense of curiosity, gradually building it's knowlege graph, stopping when it find nothing new to be curious about.
+As it crawls, it reasons over the information it's found, deducing new facts, which may spark new curiosity.
+The Curious Agent accepts it's curiosity as Sparql queries.
+The Agents ability to reason is also configurable, axioms are provided to the Agent as conjunctive logical rules.
+Within the sdk, the Curious Agent is simply called `crawl()`.

+The Curious Agent is sometimes refered to as "the crawler".

+The crawler's driving use-case is to search for [publicaly posted Delegation information](./concepts_public_delegation.md).
+As such, a bare minimum of functionality is implemented.
+Want more?
+Consider contacting us.